What is Non-alcoholic steatohepatitis (NASH)?

 Diagnosis often occurs for unrelated reasons when abnormal liver enzymes are detected on a blood test, or when image scan of the liver shows an abnormality.

-NASH may cause the liver the swell producing symptoms such as fatigue, loss of appetite, abdominal discomfort, jaundice (yellowing of the skin and whites of the eyes), very itchy skin, and weakness and confusion.
+NASH may cause the liver to swell, producing symptoms such as fatigue, loss of appetite, abdominal discomfort, jaundice (yellowing of the skin and whites of the eyes), very itchy skin, and weakness and confusion.

 It may take many years for NASH to become severe enough to cause symptoms.
 If identified early, there’s a good chance of preventing and reversing any damage.